TakoGeist/JACLL/readme.md

 The language is processed by a tokenizer made with PLY's lex module, the parsing is done with the use of PLY's yacc module which gives the programs AST.
 Finally the AST is processed and transformed in [EWVM Virtual Machine](https://ewvm.epl.di.uminho.pt/) assembly.

+## Utilization
+To compile a file simply run *'jacll.py'* script with a file to compile and a file to output, alternatively it can be used without an output file to write to *stdout* or without any to use redirected input and output (read from *stdin* and write to *stdout*).
+Any path provided should be relative to current work directory.

+ie. >$ py jacll.py < input_file.jacll > output_file.txt

 ## Grammar Rules - BNF
 ```
 NT = { BOOL, LEQUAL, VARNAME, INTEGER, FOR, DIV, GREATER, READ, IF, GREATERE,